christofergass02/FW64/README.md

 # FW64

-Fair World 64 is a text-based game for the Digital Humanities capstone requirement.
+Fair World 64: A Text-Based Game of the 1964-1965 World’s Fair

 ABSTRACT: